 • delayed integration;

-• and reduced returns.
+• reduced returns.

 Conclusion